WAT-ai/F25-Zero-to-ML-Workshops/README.md

 ## API Setup

 **Important**: This workshop requires an API key from an AI service.
-For this workshop, we'll provide instructions for two popular options:
+For this workshop, we'll provide instructions for OpenAI, though some other options are listed below if you want to experiment yourself:

 ### Option 1: OpenAI (Recommended for beginners)
 - Create account at [platform.openai.com](https://platform.openai.com)